Flecs v3.2

 bool ecs_stage_is_readonly (const ecs_world_t *world)

-Create asynchronous stage.
-More...
+Create unmanaged stage.

-Free asynchronous stage.
-More...
+Free unmanaged stage.

 Detailed Description